Menu

 Sampler Kits Available

-Not sure which kit is right for you?
-Live-Or-Dye™ stains are also available in sampler kits that include 5 spectrally compatible stains for either common flow cytometry configurations or spectral cytometry.
+Not sure which Live-Or-Dye™ stain is right for you?
+Live-Or-Dye™ stains are also available in sampler kits with each kit including 5 spectrally compatible stains for either common flow cytometry laser and filter configurations, or for spectral cytometry.
 View purchasing information below for details.

 Fluorescence Microscopy

-The staining protocol has been optimized to maximize live/dead discrimination with minimal live cell staining, in order to prevent interference with immunostaining.
-In microscopy, live/dead stains allow unambiguous visual discrimination of dead cells.
+The Live-or-Dye™ staining protocol has been meticulously optimized to maximize discrimination between live and dead cells with minimal live cell staining, in order to prevent interference with immunostaining.
+In fluorescence microscopy, live/dead stains allow unambiguous visual discrimination of dead cells.

 Live-or-Dye NucFix™ Red